Asian stocks gain ahead of US inflation report

 Surveys show traders expect the Fed this month to raise rates for the fifth time this year and by 0.75 percentage points, three times its usual margin.
 Then, traders expect the U.S. central bank to hold rates steady through the first half of 2023.

-In energy markets, benchmark U.S. crude lost 7 cents to $87.71 per barrel in electronic trading on the New York Mercantile Exchange.
+In energy markets, benchmark U.S. crude gained 14 cents to $87.92 per barrel in electronic trading on the New York Mercantile Exchange.
 The contract rose 99 cents to $87.78 on Monday.
-Brent crude, the price basis for international oil trading, shed 12 cents to $93.88 per barrel in London.
+Brent crude, the price basis for international oil trading, added 9 cents to $94.09 per barrel in London.
 It gained $1.16 the previous session to $94.

 Credit: Ahn Young-joon